Rooknj/dev-tool-preferences/mac/README.md

 ## Steps to bootstrap a new Mac

 1. Install Apple's Command Line Tools, which are prerequisites for Git and Homebrew.
+(Might already be done)

 ```zsh
 xcode-select --install